NicolasRojas-CENG/HomeMonitorSystem_BuildInstructions/README.md

 1. The first suplementary component is the MCP3008 Analog to Digital conerter.
 This component will allow us to change the analoge output from the Mq-2 sensor to readable digital signals for the PI.
 You can follow this link to the AdaFruit page for further information.
 * [AdaFruit-MCP3008](https://www.adafruit.com/product/856)
+1. The second suplementary component is the ??????????????????????/ buzzer

+# <a name="SHT31-D"> SHT31-D sensor </a>
+To be able to use this sensor, you will need to install adafruit-circuitpython-sht31d libraries in your PI.
+After this is done, you will need to use the Pi SCL to connect to the sensor SCL and the Pi SDA to connect to sensor SDA.
+Ground can be connected to any of the six ground pins.
+There will be a recomendation in the PCB section of this file.
+The power must be connected to one of the two 3V pins on the PI.

+# <a name="HC-SR501"> HC-SR501 sensor </a>

+# <a name="MQ-2"> MQ-2 sensor </a>

+# <a name="RecomendedPCBDesign"> Recomended PCB Desing </a>
+This is our design for the PCB, yours may differ, but the idea should be somewhat similar to this.